minkuan/kube-scratch-lab/README.md

 		    app-01: Key inserted!
 Disconnecting and reconnecting using new SSH key...
 		==> app-01: Machine booted and ready!
 		==> app-01: Checking for guest additions in VM...
-		    app-01: The guest additions on this VM do not match the installed version of
-		    app-01: VirtualBox!
-In most cases this is fine, but in rare cases it can
-		    app-01: prevent things such as shared folders from working properly.
-If you see
-		    app-01: shared folder errors, please make sure the guest additions within the
-		    app-01: virtual machine match the version of VirtualBox you have installed on
-		    app-01: your host and reload your VM.
-		    app-01:
 		    app-01: Guest Additions Version: 4.3.36
 		    app-01: VirtualBox Version: 5.0
 		==> app-01: Setting hostname...